Magic Records

 Magic Records Sp. z o.o., is a Polish record label founded in 1994 in Warsaw.
-Since 1998 label is a subsidiary of Universal Music Poland.
-Company CEO is Jan Kubicki.
+From 1998 until 2022, the label was a subsidiary of Universal Music Poland.
+The company's founder and CEO is Jan Kubicki.

-In 1990s label specialized in dance, techno and electronic music releasing albums by such artists as DJ'e TT, DR Marek, Exdance, I&I, MC Diva and Top One among others.
-In later years Magic Records expanded and has been releasing also pop artists such as Ewa Farna, Margaret and Honorata Skarbek among others.
+In the 1990s the label specialized in dance, techno and electronic music, releasing albums by such artists as DJ'e TT, DR Marek, Exdance, I&I, MC Diva and Top One among others.
+In later years Magic Records expanded and has been releasing pop artists such as Ewa Farna, Margaret and Honorata Skarbek among others.
 On various licences label released in Poland albums by such artists as Gordon Haskell, Andrea Corr, Vanilla Ninja, Volbeat, Alexander Rybak, Zaz, DJ BoBo and Basia among others.